freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/registration-form/part-054.md

 # --description--

-Lastly, for the submit button, we want to separate it from the `fieldset` above, and adjust its width to never be below `300px`.
+Lastly, for the submit button, you want to separate it from the `fieldset` above, and adjust its width to never be below `300px`.

 Change the `margin` property to include `1em` on the top and bottom, and set the width as described above.